Ready, steady, grow for London 2012

 Green-fingered residents are now being encouraged to grow red, white and blue flower beds to showcase Britain during this year's Games which begin on July 27.

-They are also being advised on how to plant the colours of the Olympic rings.
+They are also being advised on how to plant the colors of the Olympic rings.

-LOCOG, the Games' organisers, has suggested a combination of colours and shapes, including pink dahlias, blue geraniums, yellow snapdragons, purple petunias and green carex.
+LOCOG, the Games' organizers, has suggested a combination of colors and shapes, including pink dahlias, blue geraniums, yellow snapdragons, purple petunias and green carex.

 Residents are also being asked to plant golden marigolds in their window boxes and hanging baskets along the 12,800 kms route of the Olympic torch relay.